Top tips for first-time buyers saving for a deposit

 Buying your first home is an extremely poignant event in anyone’s life and being able to put down a significant deposit is vital to stand you in good stead for your future repayments.

-However, in light of the pandemic, we appreciate that it can seem more daunting than ever to imagine yourself taking that step towards homeownership.
+However, in light of Covid-19, we appreciate that it can seem more daunting than ever to imagine yourself taking that step towards homeownership.

 As your trusted local estate agent, with lots of first-time buyer experience, we have complied these tips to support your saving goals this January.

 During your property purchasing journey, it is crucial to identify any additional funds that you may need along the moving process.